klauso/PLT2012/exercises/H.markdown

 Solve the following tasks.

-1. Rephrase the laws in terms of do-notation.
+a.
+Rephrase the laws in terms of do-notation.

-2. Prove that the identity monad, the Maybe monad, and the Reader monad satisfy these laws.
+b.
+Prove that the identity monad, the Maybe monad, and the Reader monad satisfy these laws.

-3. Why do you think should monads obey these laws?
+c.
+Why do you think should monads obey these laws?